A flawed hero: Menoetius

 Goddess Athene, she who has watched mortals live their lives since the beginning of time and who sees into the future, knows how hard her hand-chosen triad will have to fight.
 She sends her beloved heroes into the deepest suffering, to the very portal of death, and she leaves them there, to either expire or claw their way to triumph.
 It’s the only way.

 As a woman and an author, I was strongly affected by the Phantom of the Opera story, most notably Susan Kay’s vision in her book, Phantom.
 The story of Erik, especially how he is born and what he endures as a baby, is unforgettable.
-Along with other influences, it swayed the way I wanted to tell my story, and Menoetius was the obvious choice to send into a life of struggle, of “what-ifs,” and remorse.
+Along with other influences, it swayed the way I wanted to tell my story, and Menoetius was the obvious choice to send into a life of struggle, of “what-ifs,” yearning, and remorse.

 Eventually, Aridela must grow beyond her immature adoration of physical beauty.
 If she doesn’t, she will fail in the ultimate goal.
 She and her countrymen revere beauty in everything.
 Now here is this conundrum.
 Once, Menoetius was lively, charming, different from anything she has ever seen.
-She has never encountered or even imagined such an agony as this man suffered in her entire pampered life.
+She’s never encountered or even imagined such an agony as this man has suffered in her entire pampered life.
 It forces her to reexamine everything she has always taken for granted.
 Can she love something ugly?
 It’s even a bit worse for both of them, as Menoetius did enjoy seventeen years of unmarred beauty, so there is a thread of regret neither can completely ignore.

 Aridela has always been told she is wise and far seeing, insightful and clever.
 She believes it because this is reflected back at her every day.
 Athene, who knows what comes, wants her child to understand that what she’s been told is not necessarily the truth.
 She wants more from all three of her chosen heroes.